Walmart rv aisle

 Renogy 2 Piece 100 Watt 12 Volt Solar Panel

-When deciding on solar panels, you need to consider which appliances you want the solar panels to power, what you expect your appliance usage to be, and how many batteries you’ll need to harness and store the incoming solar energy.
+When deciding on solar panels, you need to consider which appliances you want them to power, what you expect your appliance usage to be, and how many batteries you’ll need to harness and store the incoming solar energy.

 Here are a few examples of how many watts appliances use:

-💡 A 40-inch television uses somewhere between 50-200 watts every hour, depending on the type of TV.
+💡 A 40-inch television uses somewhere between 50 and 200 watts every hour, depending on the type of TV.

 💡 Energy-efficient LED lights will use approximately 10 watts per hour.